mpv-player/mpv/DOCS/man/options.rst

 ``--prefetch-playlist=<yes|no>``
     Prefetch next playlist entry while playback of the current entry is ending (default: no).

+    This does not prefill the cache with the video data of the next URL.
-This merely opens the URL of the next playlist entry as soon as the current URL is fully read.
+    Prefetching video data is supported only for the current playlist entry, and depends on the demuxer cache settings (on by default).
+This merely opens the URL of the next playlist entry as soon the current URL is fully read.

     This does **not** work with URLs resolved by the ``youtube-dl`` wrapper, and it won't.

-    This does not affect HLS (``.m3u8`` URLs) - HLS prefetching depends on the demuxer cache settings and is on by default.

     This can give subtly wrong results if per-file options are used, or if options are changed in the time window between prefetching start and next